logikal-io/pyorbs/docs/sections/development.rst

 Maintenance
 -----------
-This package is currently maintained by the `Webrepublic <https://webrepublic.com/en/>`_ software engineering team.
+This package is currently maintained by the `Webrepublic <https://webrepublic.com/en/>`_ Data & Technology department.